bhameyie/search-kata/MySolution.md

 ]
 ```

 The score is independent from the proximity of the calling user.
 However, sorting order takes into consideration how close the caller claims he is to the cities that matches a particular name.
+The reasoning behind it is that a user is likely to want the closer results if coordinates are supplied in the query.

 #### What is missing